AnshXCode/subscription-tracker/GIT_REBASE_COMPREHENSIVE_GUIDE.md

 ### Golden Rule #1: Never Rebase Public/Shared Branches

 **Rule:** Never rebase branches that others are working on.

-**Why:** Rebase rewrites history.
-If others have based work on your commits, their work will break.

 **Safe to rebase:**